department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/client-usability-tests/research-plan.md

 ### Secondary criteria / Would like to have -

 At least:
-- 4 participants living in a rural or remote area
+- 3 participants living in a rural or remote area
+- 2 participants are active duty service members
 - 2 females
 - 1 participant of color
 - 1 participant 35 or under